Pioreactor/docs.pioreactor/developer-guide/05-Scripts/01-writing-scripts.md

 slug: /writing-scripts
 ---

-Since the behaviour of the Pioreactor is controlled by Python objects, you can write scripts that use those objects.
-Here's a simple example of starting the stirring in a script by creating the `Stirrer` object:
+Since the behaviour of the Pioreactor is controlled by Python objects, you can write Python scripts that use those objects.
+Here's a simple example of starting the stirring by creating the `Stirrer` object:

 ```python
 from pioreactor.background_jobs.stirring import Stirrer, RpmFromFrequency